grawtar/website/_posts/input-validation-in-express-ts.md

 date: "2021-12-22"
 ---

->Since this is a bit long of a post with multiple files I've provided a sample [repo](https://github.com/grawtar/express-validation-with-ts) so you can see the final code in action, encase the post gets a bit too wordy.
+>Since this is a bit of a long post with multiple files I've provided a sample [repo](https://github.com/grawtar/express-validation-with-ts) so you can see the final code in action, in case the post gets a bit too wordy.

 Most issues with Express crop up with badly (not) checked inputs to endpoints.
 The easiest way to show this is with an example: